How to Tie Paracord Knots

 Paracord Half Hitch

-The half hitch is a useful knot in that it’s quick to tie, easy to remember and can secure your cord to an anchor like hanging line or tie downs.
+The half hitch is a valuable knot in that it’s quick to tie, easy to remember, and can secure your cord to an anchor like hanging line or tie downs.
 Like the snare knot, it is a constrictor knot, but the half hitch’s utility is better suited to stationary objects.

 - Circle your anchor point with the paracord

-- Run short end over and under main line and tighten
+- Run the short end over and under the main line and tighten

-- Pass end under main line and leave slightly loose
+- Pass the end under the main line and leave a slightly loose

-- Pass end through the small loop created in #3
+- Pass the end through the small loop created in #3

 - Hold end and pull mainline to secure